Information-Theoretic Active Correlation Clustering: Introduction

+Furthermore, \cite{anonymous} proposes two novel acquisition functions, namely \emph{maxmin} and \emph{maxexp}, to be used within their framework.
+They demonstrate that the algorithm QECC from \cite{bonchi2020} performs poorly in the presence of even a very small amount of noise and is significantly outperformed by their methods.
+In this paper, we adopt the generic active CC framework in \cite{anonymous} with a focus on the development of more effective acquisition functions.
+The contributions of this paper are the following:

-In this paper, we adopt the generic active correlation clustering framework in \citep{anonymous} with a focus on the development of more effective acquisition functions.
-First, we propose a general acquisition function based on the notions of \emph{inconsistency} and \emph{uncertainty} (see Section \ref{section:inconsistency}), where maxmin serves as a specific instance.
-Additionally, we introduce two information-theoretic acquisition functions in Section \ref{section:information-theoretic}.
-While information-theoretic acquisition functions have been extensively investigated in prior research on active learning \citep{kirsch2022unifying, mccallum}, these studies primarily focus on (active) \emph{supervised learning} scenarios, where data labels are queried from the oracle instead of pairwise relations.
-To our knowledge, our work is the first contribution that extends the information-theoretic acquisition functions \emph{entropy} and \emph{information gain} to active learning with pairwise relations, as well as to non-parametric models such as correlation clustering.
-Thus, the methods proposed in this paper can be employed beyond active correlation clustering, i.e., for active learning of many other pairwise (non-parametric) clustering models.
-Finally, in \cref{section:experiments} and Appendix \ref{appendix:additional-experiments}, we demonstrate the effectiveness of our acquisition functions via extensive experiments.
+\begin{itemize}[leftmargin=*] \item We investigate the use of information-theoretic acquisition functions based on \emph{entropy} and \emph{information gain} for active CC.
+We propose three different acquisition functions inspired by this (see Section \ref{section:information-theoretic}).
+Although information-theoretic acquisition functions have been extensively studied in the context of active learning \cite{mccallum, kirsch2022unifying}, prior research has focused mainly on (active) \emph{supervised learning} scenarios, where the goal is to query data labels from an oracle rather than pairwise relations. \emph{To our knowledge, our work is the first attempt to propose information-theoretic acquisition functions to active learning with pairwise relations, as well as to non-parametric models like CC.} Computing the necessary quantities in this setting is significantly more complex.
+The methods proposed in this paper can be applied beyond active CC, including to the active learning of other pairwise (non-parametric) clustering models.

+\item We conduct extensive experimental studies on various datasets that demonstrate the superior performance of our acquisition functions compared to \emph{maxmin} and \emph{maxexp} (and other baselines), and investigate a number of interesting insights about the active CC framework from \cite{anonymous}. \end{itemize}